 This hand cream contains quite a lot of oils, but there’s no mineral oil.
 It soaks in beautifully, leaving no sticky residue on your hands (it’s not that I don’t use products with mineral oil, they are just not my preferred ones).
 If you aren’t into very thick hand creams, I reckon this would a better option for you; it’s runnier, but also very moisturising.
 For this reason, I take this hand cream everywhere as it absorbs faster than Cicaplast.
 It’s simply more convenient to use on the go.
 Just as above, this one is also suitable for everyone, and you will not be disappointed with this cream.
 And don’t worry about the fragrance at the bottom of the list, there is hardly any in this product.
 It smells nice, but I don’t think it’s the fragrance per se.

 Ingredients: Water, Ethylhexyl Stearate, Butyrospermum Parkii (shea) Butter, Glyceryl Stearate, Caprylic/capric Triglyceride, Glycerin, Peg-100 Stearate, Ammonium Acryloyldimethyltaurate/vp Copolymer, Camelina Sativa Seed Oil, Helianthus Annuus (sunflower) Seed Oil, Tocopherol, Tocopheryl Acetate, 1,2-hexanediol, Arachidyl Alcohol, Arachidyl Glucoside, Behenyl Alcohol, Citric Acid, O-cymen-5-ol, Sodium Benzoate, Parfum (fragrance). (feelunique.com)

-SVR Topialyse Main is €6 from feelunique.com
+The SVR Topialyse Main is €6 at feelunique.com